 Are you planning to turn an idea or hobby into a career?
 Is it important that commencement will lead to job offers?
 Are you most concerned about starting salaries in careers related to your major?

-When evaluating majors it’s important to consider your academic strengths as well as your personal interests, but it’s essential to also contemplate the ‘why’ behind your choice to pursue college.
-Think critically about what aspects of your college education are most important — the outcome that you and you alone value most should be top-of-mind during the decision process.
+When evaluating majors it’s important to consider your academic strengths as well as your personal interests, but it’s essential to also contemplate why you’re choosing to pursue an education.
+Think critically about what aspects of your college education are most important — the outcome you value most should be top of mind during the decision process.

 If you need help sorting out which priorities rise to the top, consider making an appointment with your guidance counselor or one of our advisors.

 Do the research